Patagonia Torrentshell 3L - Women's Review

 Our Analysis and Test Results

-Of the rain jackets tested in this price range, the Patagonia Torrentshell 3L offers the best water resistance, making it an exceptional choice for those looking to prioritize top-level water resistance on a tighter budget.
+Of the rain jackets tested, the Patagonia Torrentshell 3L offers the best water resistance, making it an exceptional choice for those looking to prioritize top-level water resistance, whether you're on a tight budget or not.
 While it may not have some of the high-end bells and whistles of pricier options, it is a reliable, high-performing workhorse that will keep you dry no matter the conditions and is worth considering for wet-weather adventures.
 The jacket's H2No 3-layer fabric consists of 50-denier ECONYL 100% recycled nylon ripstop face, a polycarbonate PU membrane with 14.3% biobased content, a tricot backer, and this iteration received a more environmentally friendly PFC-free DWR finish.
-The fabric is Bluesign approved, and the garment is Fair Trade Certified sewn, making it a great sustainable option.
+The fabric is bluesign-approved, and the garment is Fair Trade Certified, making it a great sustainable option that doesn't skimp on waterproof performance.

 Performance Comparison